Latest SeedProd News

 Step 4.
 Configure Your Settings

-Then, I clicked over to the SEO tab.
-Since I have All in One SEO installed, this allowed me to configure my SEO title and meta description right inside the builder.
-I also checked the Connect tab to see options for linking an email marketing service, which is a great feature for follow-up campaigns.
+Then, click over to the SEO tab.
+Since I have All in One SEO installed, this let me configure my SEO title and meta description right inside the builder.

 Step 5.
 Publish Your Payment Gateway Landing Page